Education

 10. Commemorative and official postage stamps.

 The library’s deposit system is not only limited to new publications that have been issued for the first time.
-It also applies to all other editions that seems to differ from the original edition whether the difference is in content such as abbreviated copies, augmented, corrected, and revised copies.
-It also includes all other reprinted and reproduced works and translation of works into different other languages.
-Additionally, if the work that is subject to the deposit consist of numerous part or volumes that are supposed to published at different intervals or separately, then every part or volume of the work must stand alone according to the terms of deposit.
+It also applies to all other editions that seem to differ from the original edition, whether the difference is in content such as abbreviated copies, augmented, corrected, or revised copies.
+It also includes all other reprinted and reproduced works and translations of works into different languages.
+Additionally, if the work that is subject to the deposit consists of numerous parts or volumes that are supposed to be published at different intervals or separately, then every part or volume of the work must stand alone according to the terms of the deposit.

 The author or publisher of any artistic work has to make a formal request to the national library to be provided with deposit forms.
 The number varies according to the form or type of work.
-The author competes their data and attaches a copy of the publication’s title page together with its contents if the work is a book and a copy of the identity document.
-The library studies then makes a deposit application according to the information received from an author or publisher together with the attached documents.
-If this application has been accepted by the national library of Kuwait, the deposit number and the International Standard Serial Number together with the cataloguing in the publication shall be assigned and delivered to the depositor within the shortest time frame possible.
+The author completes their data and attaches a copy of the publication’s title page together with its contents if the work is a book and a copy of the identity document.
+The library studies then makes a deposit application based on the information received from an author or publisher, together with the attached documents.
+If this application has been accepted by the National Library of Kuwait, the deposit number and the International Standard Serial Number, together with the cataloguing in the publication, shall be assigned and delivered to the depositor within the shortest time frame possible.

 The number of copies that an author or publisher can be allowed to deposit to the library depends on the type of work represented by the author.
-For instance, for a book, the author will be required to make three finely-bound copies.
-A periodical only requires one copy of each of its issues, for an electronic work, two copies are required, and one copy for any other work.
+For instance, for a book, the author will be required to make three finely bound copies.
+A periodical only requires one copy of each of its issues; for electronic work, two copies are required, and one copy is required for any other work.

 The International Standard Book Number (ISBN)

-The National Library of Kuwait is considered as the official body that has the responsibility of issuing publishers with the ISBN and it provides guidelines for the general use by Kuwaiti publishers as the national ISBN agency.
+The National Library of Kuwait is considered the official body responsible for issuing publishers the ISBN, and it provides guidelines for the general use by Kuwaiti publishers as the national ISBN agency.
 This service is provided to publishers at zero charges regardless of the fact that the library pays for the annual subscription fee at the International ISBN agency to gain support and control over the publishing movement within Kuwait.
-The library uses the ISBN to control the number of cataloging records in its national bibliography.
-Additionally, the library performs an audit and reviews on the respective ISBN of different books before making a decision to include them in the national bibliography of Kuwait and make corrections to errors that may be encountered.
+The library uses the ISBN to control the number of cataloguing records in its national bibliography.
+Additionally, the library performs an audit and reviews the respective ISBNs of different books before making a decision to include them in the national bibliography of Kuwait and make corrections to errors that may be encountered.
 The library works to make sure that there are at least three copies of each publication or document deposited in the national library so as to ensure that they are all included in the national bibliography.

-The ISBN system aims at providing an identification to all publication across the world.
+The ISBN system aims to provide an identification for all publications across the world.
 The use of numbers in the ISBN publication system prevents instances of confusion between books with similar titles.
-It also facilitates the definition of publications in bibliographic databases and issuance of publisher lists.
+It also facilitates the definition of publications in bibliographic databases and the issuance of publisher lists.
 The ISBN system provides an accurate and restricted search key for the respective beneficiaries since books can be arranged, ordered, and distributed on the basis of their ISBNs.
-The ISBN number can be easily converted to the BARCODE system hence facilitating an automatic input in libraries and any organization that uses this system.
+The ISBN number can be easily converted to the BARCODE system, hence facilitating an automatic input in libraries and any organization that uses this system.
 To obtain the benefits of using the ISBN system, the number has to be printed on the book because it has to be assigned before a book is printed.

-It is a requirement for the publisher to request the national library of Kuwait to assign them the ISBNs.
-Upon making such request, they are provided with an ISBN application form which the publisher fills out then returns to the library.
-The library then performs an examination of the case, assigns the ISBN number, and makes preparation for cataloguing in the publication.
+It is a requirement for the publisher to request that the National Library of Kuwait assign them the ISBNs.
+Upon making such a request, they are provided with an ISBN application form, which the publisher fills out and then returns to the library.
+The library then performs an examination of the case, assigns the ISBN number, and makes preparations for cataloguing in the publication.
 These procedures must be accomplished before the book is released to the printing press in time.

 The ISBN number is always printed on the verso of the front cover and at the bottom of the back cover of every book.
 Alternatively, it can be printed at the bottom of a paper’s back cover if it exists.
 If this is not possible, the number has to be printed a clear place on the book usually preceded by the initials ISBN.

-The materials that requires the ISBN number include multimedia publications, braille publications for the blind, printed books and novels, and publications made on small forms.
-On the contrary, the ISBN may not be assigned to the following materials: periodic publications such as annual reports, periodicals, and daily newspapers, music sheets, drawings that lack title page or text, and temporary publications such as annual calendars, diaries, and annual promotional and advertising publications for concerts or theatre programs.
-This group of publications has been excluded because it need to be assigned with special international numbers.
-However, in cases where there exist a given set of titles that form a periodic series with a specific name, this series must have two numbers, the ISBN for an individual and an ISSN for the entire series title.
-The national library usually assist authors to obtain the ISSN number upon request.
+The materials that require the ISBN number include multimedia publications, braille publications for the blind, printed books and novels, and publications made in small forms.
+On the contrary, the ISBN may not be assigned to the following materials: periodic publications such as annual reports, periodicals, and daily newspapers; music sheets, drawings that lack title pages or text; and temporary publications such as annual calendars, diaries, and annual promotional and advertising publications for concerts or theatre programs.
+This group of publications has been excluded because it needs to be assigned with special international numbers.
+However, in cases where there exists a given set of titles that form a periodic series with a specific name, this series must have two numbers: the ISBN for an individual and an ISSN for the entire series title.
+The National Library usually assists authors in obtaining the ISSN number upon request.

 The ISBN must be assigned to each title that has been published for the first time.
-The ISBN must also be assigned in each new edition of any title published.
-This may include changing of text, binding type, and reprinting, when books are printed in numerous editions such as paperback, if there are more than one publisher for a book because each publisher has to be assigned a different number.
+The ISBN must also be assigned to each new edition of any published title.
+This may include changing text, binding type, and reprinting when books are printed in numerous editions, such as paperback if there is more than one publisher for a book because each publisher has to be assigned a different number.

-The ISBN consist of ten digits which are divided into four major parts; group number, publisher, title, and check digit.
-The number is supposed to be read from the left starting with the ISBN initials.
-The group number represents a given geographical, linguistic, or nation group.
+The ISBN consist of ten digits, which are divided into four major parts: group number, publisher, title, and check digit.
+The number is supposed to be read from the left, starting with the ISBN initials.
+The group number represents a given geographical, linguistic, or national group.
 Its length varies according to the size of the group publication.
-The publisher number varies between one to three digits defining the publisher.
+The publisher number varies between one to three digits, defining the publisher.
 The number of digits depends on the size of the publisher’s production.
 The title number is used to identify a specific title, edition, or volume of a specified title.
 For instance, paperback books are given different numbers when they are cloth-bound.
 The check number always occupies the tenth and the last position.
-It is calculated to check on the validity of the rest of the ISBN digits.
+It is calculated to check the validity of the rest of the ISBN digits.
 Its method of calculation depends on the previous nine digits.
-Given the fact that there are large volume of publishing in some parts of the world and the accelerated movement of publishing, the international ISBN agency has made changes to the ISBN and applies a new system.
-The library takes delight in informing the authors and publishers about the necessary steps towards the new application.
+Given the fact that there is a large volume of publishing in some parts of the world and the accelerated movement of publishing, the international ISBN agency has made changes to the ISBN and applied a new system.
+The library is delighted to inform the authors and publishers about the necessary steps towards the new application.

-Mission statement: to collect, document, organize, and control all forms of national cultural heritage of the Arabic Islam and the compiled publications and documents concerning the Arab Gulf region, Islamic and Arab culture especially the documents that relates to Kuwait, its national cultural heritage and other relative affairs both within and outside the borders of the country, and to preserve various valuable international collections that are of interest to the Arab, Kuwait, and the Islamic area.
+Mission statement: to collect, document, organize, and control all forms of the national cultural heritage of Arabic Islam and the compiled publications and documents concerning the Arab Gulf region, Islamic and Arab culture, especially the documents that relate to Kuwait, its national cultural heritage and other relative affairs both within and outside the borders of the country, and to preserve various valuable international collections that are of interest to the Arab, Kuwait, and the Islamic area.

-To develop the National Library as one of the state’s leading documentary resource in regards to the republic of Kuwait, and act as the apex library that serves the needs of the Kuwaiti while preserving the Arab and Islamic cultural heritage.
+To develop the National Library as one of the state’s leading documentary resources in regard to the Republic of Kuwait and act as the apex library that serves the needs of the Kuwaitis while preserving the Arab and Islamic cultural heritage.

 Strengths

 The National Library of Kuwait is the biggest library in the state of Kuwait.
 For this reason, it is tasked with many responsibilities that its management has to perform effectively to ensure that it succeeds in creating a conducive environment for disseminating academic knowledge and providing academic materials to all learners and researchers.
-Some of the opportunities that the library has that enhances its operation are a good staff system.
+One of the opportunities that the library has that enhances its operation is a good staff system.
 The library is composed of staff members who are dedicated to serving their clients and performing their duties effectively.
-The members of the staff are also flexible as they can handle different tasks at different time frame to ensure that they expand the scope of their performance.
-The staff is non-bureaucratic, knowable and fun to work with because they are determined to give their best in serving the interest of the nation and promoting its culture.
-The library has also been made accessible to users because it provides a comfortable atmosphere for learning to doing personal studies.
-The library management works hard to ensure that the various research materials are available to every single researcher.
+The members of the staff are also flexible, as they can handle different tasks at different time frames to ensure that they expand the scope of their performance.
+The staff is non-bureaucratic, knowable, and fun to work with because they are determined to give the best in the interests of the nation and promote culture.
+The library has also been made accessible to users because it provides a comfortable atmosphere for learning and doing personal studies.
+Library management works hard to ensure that the various research materials are available to every researcher.

-The library also insist on the strict observance of rules and regulations concerning access to the library materials to ensure that there smooth operation within the library premises and that its resources and the safety of the clients is well taken care of.
-Additionally, the library fosters a good relationship with the its faculty members, members of the community, and the students by enhancing its focus on research and educational work and undertaking a proper follow-up on disputed issues and concerns expressed by the library users and finding appropriate solutions to such concerns.
-Finally the National Library of Kuwait takes pride in its advanced use of technology in performing its duties and provision of services to the general public.
-This use of better technology has enabled the library management to increase the accessibility of its resources and keep pace with the continuous growing educational demands.
-These opportunities, enjoyed by the national library has created a good working environment that promotes the building of research work and growth of the educational system of the Kuwaiti nationals and even citizens from other countries.
-Additionally, the library gets support from the government in conjunction with the department of culture, arts and letters to promote the cultural heritage of the Islamic Arabs by preserving their nation’s archived documents.
+The library also insists on the strict observance of rules and regulations concerning access to the library materials to ensure that there is smooth operation within the library premises and that its resources and the safety of the clients are well taken care of.
+Additionally, the library fosters a good relationship with its faculty members, members of the community, and the students by enhancing its focus on research and educational work, undertaking a proper follow-up on disputed issues and concerns expressed by the library users and finding appropriate solutions to such concerns.
+Finally, the National Library of Kuwait takes pride in its advanced use of technology to provide duties and services to the general public.
+This use of better technology has enabled library management to increase the accessibility of its resources and keep pace with the continuously growing educational demands.
+These opportunities, enjoyed by the national library, have created a good working environment that promotes the building of research work and growth of the educational system of Kuwaiti nationals and even citizens from other countries.
+Additionally, the library gets support from the government in conjunction with the Department of Culture, arts and Letters to promote the cultural heritage of the Islamic Arabs by preserving their nation’s archived documents.

 Weaknesses

 Despite the library’s several achievements in promoting the cultural heritage of the state of Kuwaiti, the library also suffers several setbacks that limit its performance.
-Some of these weaknesses are; the library building.
-The library design to some extent has become uncomfortable and more complicated for use especially for new visitors because they find it hard to walk their way to the different sections of the library.
-The library furniture are also not comfortable so individuals who come to perform their research work in the library find it hard to use the library resources for long hours.
-The library also has an inadequate internal and external signage and a limited internal access because it majorly operate during the morning hours.
+One of these weaknesses is the library building.
+The library design, to some extent, has become uncomfortable and more complicated for use, especially for new visitors because they find it hard to walk their way to the different sections of the library.
+The library furniture is also not comfortable, so individuals who come to perform their research work in the library find it hard to use the library resources for long hours.
+The library also has inadequate internal and external signage and limited internal access because it mainly operates during the morning hours.
 The National Library of Kuwait also experiences problems of limited budgeting.
-The national library officials sometimes provide budget proposals to the financial and administrative affairs sector yet the budget is sometimes not approved or it awarded a small amount of money than expected.
+The National Library officials sometimes provide budget proposals to the financial and administrative affairs sector, yet the budget is sometimes not approved or awarded a smaller amount of money than expected.

-This makes it difficult for library managers to meet their financial objectives or even executive their budget appropriately.
-Sometimes, the library staff has less resources with inadequate training hence limiting its ability to provide services to general public accordingly.
+This makes it difficult for library managers to meet their financial objectives or even executive their budgets appropriately.
+Sometimes, the library staff has fewer resources and inadequate training, limiting its ability to provide services to the general public accordingly.
 The members of the library staff are assigned small staff-multiple duties, they feel unappreciated, and have undefined status in the work place making them lose the passion to server better.
-The library has been located in an isolated place hence it is not visible to all researchers because some people struggle to find their way to the library premises.
-There is a big number of individuals who lack an understanding of the services offered in the national library.
+The library has been located in an isolated place; hence, it is not visible to all researchers because some people struggle to find their way to the library premises.
+There is a large number of individuals who lack an understanding of the services offered by the National Library.
 For instance, the library does not offer reading space for the junior students.
 This brings a lot of confusion.
-There is also lack of a proper working relationship with other libraries in the area.
+There is also a lack of proper working relationships with other libraries in the area.
 The library is not in a position to reach everyone.
 Therefore, its ability to offer research services to the nation of Kuwait is limited by this fact.

-• The national library has to be supported to adequate budgeting allocation to help in improving the library’s furniture, collections, equipment, and services.
+• The national library has to be supported with adequate budgeting allocation to help in improving the library’s furniture, collections, equipment, and services.

 • To avoid waste of resources, small libraries and archives should be merged to form one library that serves the entire state of Kuwait.

-• The library management should perform a comprehensive and intensive training program for the newly hired professionals and also provide the library’s support staff with an ongoing basis.
-The focus of the training should be based on provision of information services and an application of and usage of the latest information technology.
+• The library management should perform a comprehensive and intensive training program for the newly hired professionals and also provide the library’s support staff on an ongoing basis.
+The focus of the training should be on the provision of information services and the application and usage of the latest information technology.

-• The library management should also strengthen it resource sharing by establishing a cooperation sharing network between its departments to enhance the process of coordinating its activities.
+• The library management should also strengthen its resource sharing by establishing a cooperation-sharing network between its departments to enhance the process of coordinating its activities.

 The first interviewee is called Mr. Nassar.
 He is the director of Information Services and the Digital Library Department.
 As a director, Mr. Nassar is in charge of servicing the beneficiaries and the researchers in the library.
-He is also charged with duty of supervising the entire library halls.
-He has a degree in general geography which makes him fit for holding a senior position in the library department.
+He is also in charge of supervising the entire library hall.
+He has a degree in general geography, which makes him fit to hold a senior position in the library department.
 As part of his job description, he has a responsibility to look after all the five sections that have been distributed throughout the entire library.
 The director, from his responses to the interview questions, seems to enjoy his work and position at the National Library of Kuwait.
 He is an educated person with sufficient knowledge about library information and management.
-With his experience in working at the national library, Mr. Nassar has gained sufficient knowledge about the duties and operations of the library and he finds pleasure in performing his duties because he knows his rights and obligations at the work place.
-He has also indicated a proper understanding of all the branches of the library making him fit to perform his duties effectively.
+With his experience in working at the National Library, Mr Nassar has gained sufficient knowledge about the duties and operations of the library, and he finds pleasure in performing his duties because he knows his rights and obligations at the workplace.
+He has also indicated a proper understanding of all the branches of the library, which makes him fit to perform his duties effectively.

-Despite the fact that Mr. Nassar seems to enjoy performing his duties at the national library, he is faced with several challenges that seems to hinder the deliverance of service to the library and the respective customers.
-Among these challenges are is performing the daily work, pressures from work and having to answer to some indirect questions.
-The interviewee also seems to be experiencing personal conflict while performing his duties concerning the magnitude of the collection in the library which makes the process of obtaining information difficult.
+Despite the fact that Mr Nassar seems to enjoy performing his duties at the National Library, he is faced with several challenges that seem to hinder the delivery of service to the library and the respective customers.
+Among these challenges are performing the daily work, pressures from work and having to answer tome indirect questions.
+The interviewee also seems to be experiencing personal conflict while performing his duties concerning the magnitude of the library’s collection, which makes the process of obtaining information difficult.
 Mr. Nassar also feels the pinch of trying to find information amidst the large volumes of collections available in the library.
-However, he enjoys performing his duties especially when it comes to working according to his rights.
+However, he enjoys performing his duties, especially when it comes to working according to his rights.
 One of his rights is that he is the direct supervisor of the heads of all sections.
 For this, he has a responsibility to supervise all the library employees.
-He tries to make his work efficient and encourage employees to work effectively by imposing penalties although he is permissive.
+He tries to make his work efficient and encourages employees to work effectively by imposing penalties, although he is permissive.

-Some of the things that Mr. Nassar has learnt in the course of performing his duties is having self-confidence and the courage to confront people.
+Some of the things that Mr. Nassar has learnt in the course of performing his duties are having self-confidence and the courage to confront people.
 He has learnt be confident in himself and the decisions he makes a quality that tables him to perform his duties effectively and be an outstanding leader.
-Most of the decisions he makes as the director of the information’s department are based on data he collects that seems to benefit the decision itself.
+Most of the decisions he makes as the director of the information department are based on data he collects that seems to benefit the decision itself.
 He then implements such decisions after conducting serious discussions with other members of the department.
-He undertakes more cooperative works although he takes a lot of interest in nurturing and developing the process of participation.
-With three years of experience in managing his position, Mr. Nassar has learnt to organize his work accordingly by making daily appointments so as create a smoothing working schedule for himself and other library staffs.
+He undertakes more cooperative work, although he takes a lot of interest in nurturing and developing the process of participation.
+With three years of experience in managing his position, Mr Nassar has learnt to organize his work accordingly by making daily appointments so as to create a smooth working schedule for himself and other library staff.

-Mr. Nassar is a responsible employee who works hard to ensure that he honors all his appointments.
-He is also a hardworking man as he works hard to meet his work obligation and solve all issues brought to his desk to ensure that the workflow in the library is kept constant.
-He is passionate about his work and feels happy whenever he achieves his career objectives or participates in activities that aims at improving the conditions of his workplace.
-Additionally, as the director of information department and the overall supervisor of all the sections of the library, Mr. Nassar has an obligation to protect the rights and privacy of the library employees.
-He has the authority to take action against beneficiaries who seems to conduct themselves inappropriately while within the library premises.
+Mr Nassar is a responsible employee who works hard to ensure that he honours all his appointments.
+He is also a hardworking man, as he works hard to meet his work obligations and solve all issues brought to his desk to ensure that the library workflow is kept constant.
+He is passionate about his work and feels happy whenever he achieves his career objectives or participates in activities that aim at improving the conditions of his workplace.
+Additionally, as the director of the information department and the overall supervisor of all the sections of the library, Mr. Nassar has an obligation to protect the rights and privacy of the library employees.
+He has the authority to take action against beneficiaries who seem to conduct themselves inappropriately while within the library premises.
 He also participates in the process of hiring new employees by conducting interviews for the respective applicants.

 References